bbernhard1/MobaDisplay_USB_ArduinoNano/README.md

 eg setPlatformDisplay1.ps1 IEC123 Muenich 'ueber Salzburg' 13:30

 ![image](https://user-images.githubusercontent.com/10500682/143779301-96a357a8-8333-43ef-9490-4cd121c700d1.png)
+***
 The hardware is pretty simple.
 My prototype use a ARDUINO Micro, but for sure it can be any other Arduino type microcontroler.
 The next version will use a ESP8266 NodeMCU board to support Wifi connection.
 The display are cheap OLED display with I2C interface.
-Wireing is straight forward, yust connect the SCL and SDA with any digital I/O Pin and configure the code accordingly.
+Wireing is straight forward, yust connect the SCL and SDA with any digital I/O Pin and configure the settings.h accordingly.

-### The project is VSCode project with PlatformIO pluggin.
+**The project is VSCode project with PlatformIO pluggin.**